-EDA Component [Pt 210][Phenol]
+EDA component [Pt 210][Phenol]

 Electrostatics -139.3

 Exchange -307.7

-Pauli repulsion 756.6
+Pauli repulsion 756 .
+6

 Correlation -39.0

 Polarization -147.8

 Charge transfer -238.1

 Internal interaction energy -115.3

 Helmholtz interaction energy -114.0

-other species in this work, the Li12-graphite system exhibits large negative charge-transfer energy (-308.8 kcal/mol) from the interaction between the graphite and lithium cluster.
-The possibility of making the charge-transfer component less negative could suggest a candidate design that can mitigate the lithium-nucleation effect, which in turn cannot be gleaned from the interaction energy alone.
-Effects of the finite electronic temperature (0.1 eV) are also exhibited in the difference of 13.7 kcal/mol between internal (-230.6 kcal/mol) and Helmholtz (-216.9 kcal/mol) interaction energies.
+Table 5 lists the HALMO-EDA components of graphite and a cluster of 12 lithium atoms (Fig. 6) in vacuum, with graphite as one fragment and the lithium cluster as the other.
+Similar to the other species in this work, the Li12-graphite system exhibits large negative charge-transfer energy (-308.8 kcal mol-1) from the interaction between the graphite and lithium cluster.
+The possibility of making the charge-transfer component less

+Table 5 HALMO EDA with EDFT of Li12-graphite in vacuum using the PBE exchange-correlation functional at electronic temperature of 0.1 eV.
+Fragmentation is indicated by the bracketing.
+All energy values are in kcal mol-1 negative could suggest a candidate design that can mitigate the lithium-nucleation effect, which in turn cannot be gleaned from the interaction energy alone.
+Effects of the finite electronic temperature (0.1 eV) are also exhibited in the difference of 13.7 kcal mol-1 between internal (-230.6 kcal mol-1) and Helmholtz (-216.9 kcal mol-1) interaction energies.
 Electronic temperature lessens the interaction between the lithium ions and graphite due to entropic effects.